cauldron/py-semantic-taxonomy/README.md

 * The use of `skos:note` is discouraged (but not prohibited) in favor of the specific `skos:note` subclasses.
 * `skos:historyNote` and `skos:editorialNote` are reserved for describing desired or completed changes to concepts as part of a new concept scheme version, and should be non-literal RDF nodes.
 See the API documentation for the expected format.
 * Hierarchical relationships (`skos:narrower` and `skos:broader`) are reserved for concepts in the same concept scheme.
 Use `skos:narrowMatch` and `skos:broadMatch` for describing mappings to concepts outside the source concept scheme.
+* `skos:notation` must be a [typed literal](https://www.w3.org/TR/2004/REC-rdf-concepts-20040210/#dfn-typed-literal) - not a string literal - and not include a `@language` tag.
+The default datatype should be `http://www.w3.org/1999/02/22-rdf-syntax-ns#PlainLiteral`.

+Additionally, we **break from** [SKOS guidance](https://www.w3.org/TR/skos-reference/#L2613) to prohibit `skos:notation` having the same value as `skos:prefLabel`.
+A notations is ['a string of characters such as "T58.5" or "303.4833" used to uniquely identify a concept within the scope of a given concept scheme'](https://www.w3.org/TR/skos-reference/#L2064); this definition is inconsistent [lexical labels](https://www.w3.org/TR/skos-reference/#L2831) like `skos:prefLabel`, which are human-readable and in a natural language.
+In our system, `skos:prefLabel` is required but `skos:notation` is optional.

 Here is an example of a valid `ConceptScheme` in JSON-LD: